mariadb-AlexanderPresniakov/mr_kot/README.md

 ```

 ### Selectors
-Selectors are optional value-based predicates evaluated before running a check instance.
-Dependencies come from function arguments; selectors gate execution based on fact values.
+Selectors decide whether a check instance should run, based on fact values.
+They are passed as a parameter of @check(selector=...).

-- If `selector=None` (default), the check runs unconditionally after parametrization.
+If selector is not passed, the check runs unconditionally after parametrization.

-- A selector must be a callable that takes fact values as parameters and returns truthy/falsy.
+There are two forms of the selectors:

+- **String shorthand (recommended for common cases):** a comma-separated list of fact names.
+All listed facts must exist and evaluate truthy for the check to run.
+  This is equivalent to `ALL(<fact_name>, <fact_name>, ...)`.
+- **Predicate callable (advanced):** a function taking facts as arguments and returning a boolean.
+  There are helper predicates available: `ALL`, `ANY`, `NOT`.

-- Only facts are allowed in selector parameters (fixtures are not allowed).
+- Only facts are allowed in selectors; fixtures are not allowed.
 - Facts used solely as check arguments (not in the selector) are produced during execution; if they fail, that instance becomes `ERROR` and the run continues.

 Helper predicates (for common boolean checks):